HOW TO PLAN THE BEST SWITZERLAND ROAD TRIP IN 2023

 Stop 14: Appenzell & Ebenalp

 Wrap up your Swiss road trip in style and visit Appenzellerland – the magical land of rolling green hills!
-This gorgeous region will definitely add an extra touch of adventure to your journey home from Zurich.
+This gorgeous region will add an extra touch of adventure to your journey home from Zurich.

 Things to do in Appenzell Town